-Talladega College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097; telephone number: 404-679-4500) to award degrees at the baccalaureate level.
+Talladega College is accredited by the Southern Association of College and Schools Commission to award associate, baccalaureate, and master degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Talladega College.